Sparkademy/frontend-assignment/README.md

 - Age should be a numeric value (0-99)
 - Website should be a valid host name (http://domain.com)

+1. You should not use Antd's built in input validation features, you should write your own validation logic.

 To start the app:
 ```
 yarn start